 As we all know, we can read files in NTFS drive on Mac, but we can't write NTFS drive on Mac.
 Being unable to write NTFS drive on Mac really causes great inconvenience to us.
 If we have an external hard drive that is NTFS-formatted and want to use it on a Mac, reformatting it into HFS+ or exFAT, FAT is a solution.

 But if there is data in the NTFS drive, we have to back up data before reformatting.
 Many of us don't want to reformat the NTFS drive especially when there are data in the NTFS drive.

-For the convenience of mounting, reading and writing NTFS drives on Mac, many software companies develop NTFS for Mac tools.
-Among those tools, NTFS for Mac full version work better than free NTFS for Mac.
+In order to help users mount, read and write NTFS on Mac conveniently, many software companies have developed NTFS for Mac tools.
+Among those tools, there're both free NTFS for Mac and paid NTFS for Mac full versions which work better.
 If you want to free download NTFS for Mac full version, I'd like to recommend iBoysoft Drive Manager for you and introduce how to free download this NTFS for Mac full version to you.

-After installing and launching iBoysoft Drive Manager Free, connect NTFS drive to your Mac, then you can manage your NTFS drive fast and intuitively from the menu bar and read/write to NTFS drive on Mac.
+After installing and launching iBoysoft Drive Manager, connect NTFS drive to your Mac, then you can manage your NTFS drive fast and intuitively from the menu bar and read/write to NTFS drive on Mac.

 Still have questions?